benwiggy/ReView/README.md

 3. Improved AppleScript support.

 Much of this is currently far beyond my abilities, so please feel free to contribute!
-The v.1.0 goal is to produce an app which loads images and PDFs for viewing and printing only.
+The project goals are as follows:

+* Open, view and print PDFs
+* Open view and print other images
+* Export files to other formats
+* Apply Quartz Filters to PDFs
+* Add Bookmarks (actual PDF-spec 'Outlines', not Apple's unique Bookmarks metadata!)